 The mission of the Temple Beth-El History Project is to collect, preserve and present the history of Temple Beth-El in order to provide congregants and the wider community with an understanding of our congregation’s past and its role in the broader history of Jews in the Chicago area.

-The History Committee has posted the Temple Beth-El 143 year history to Media Wiki and we invite you to read the comprehensive and compelling story of Chicago's trailblazing reform congregation online by clicking this link below.
+The History Committee has posted the story of Temple Beth-El’s history to Media Wiki and we invite you to read the comprehensive and compelling story of Chicago’s trailblazing reform congregation online by clicking this link below.

 The Media Wiki gives our membership the opportunity to share their memories and insights about the synagogue’s history.
 If you would like to add your comments, please review these instructions on how to do so.